Quickstart

 Now this synchronization has run, your LDAP directory should contain one entry for each line from our CSV file:

-Run it again
+Running it again changes nothing

 If you launch the synchronization again, you’ll see that nothing more is changed in the directory.
 This is because LSC compares all the data from our source, and works out that everything is up to date: